monero-project/monero-docs/docs/en/public-address/standard-address.md

 ---
 title: Standard Address
 ---
-# Address

-Monero public address is what you publish to get paid.

-An address can be generated offline and for free.
-It boils down to generating a large random number representing your private spending key.

-Publishing your Monero address does __not__ endanger your privacy.
-That's because in Monero transactions go to stealth addresses which are decoupled from your public address.

-There are a few **types of public addresses** in Monero:

-* Standard address - basic type of an address, also referred to as raw address
-* Subaddress - what you should be using by default
-* Integrated address - relevant for exchanges, merchants, and other businesses accepting Monero in a fully automated way

-## Standard address
+# Standard address

-Historically, raw address was the only available option.
-For that reason it is the most widely adopted and supported address type.
+Historically, the Main address was the only available option.
+For that reason it is the most widely supported address type.

 Its strength is simplicity.
 However, these days users should prefer receiving to subaddresses instead.

-Technically, raw address is also a basis for creating subaddresses and integrated addresses.
+Technically, main address is also a basis for creating subaddresses and integrated addresses.

-Raw address is **still useful for**:
+Main address is **still useful for**:

 * accepting block reward in a solo-mining scenario as other addresses are not supported
-* accepting from senders who batch payouts (like mining pools); in this scenario the sender is paying multiple parties using a single transaction; such transaction has multiple outputs; subaddresses do not work in this scenario
 * accepting from senders who use legacy wallets (can't send to subaddress)

-Monero raw address is composed of two public keys:
+Monero main address is composed of two public keys:

 * public spend key
 * public view key